Cathie Linz: Biography

 Cathie Linz was born on 29 November 1954 in Chicago, Illinois.
-She was previously employed in Head of Acquisitions at a university law library in the Chicago area.
+She was previously employed as Head of Acquisitions at Northern Illinois University Law Library.
 She went on to publish her first book in 1982 and has been the recipient of numerous awards, in addition to being named a lifetime honorary member of the Romance Writers of America.
 Her romance novels are known for their humor and witty dialogue.

 Linz contributed to the landmark book, Dangerous Men and Adventurous Women: Romance Writers on the Appeal of the Romance, a hardcover lead title from the University of Pennsylvania Press which won the distinguished Susan Koppleman Award.

 Linz lived in the Chicago area with her family and her cat.
 The cat, Whiskers, appeared on the cover of the December 2006 issues of Romantic Times.
 An avid traveler, she had been to the Swiss Mountains, Alaska, and the Grand Canyon.

 Linz died on 7 March 2015 in Chicago.